 The "aos sidhe" means "people of the mound" and refers to the supernatural beings that are believed to reside beneath the fairy mounds all over Ireland.
 When people talk about them today, they might refer to them simply as the sidhe, the wee folk, or the fair folk, but these are not the cute little winged fairies of your childhood.
 While they can be helpful, they can also be downright nasty and mischievous.
 So where did these mysterious "folk" come from.

-Who they were or where they came from ranges from fallen angels, super-natural beings and aliens, to sailors from the north.
-They are said to have been cultured and talented with metal work, as well as poets and sorcerers.
-Their tales tell of magical items such as the Stone of Fal, Lugh's spear, Nuada sword, and the Cauldron of Daghda, but more about them later.
+Who they were or where they came from ranged from fallen angels or supernatural beings to sailors from the north.
+You can read more about that in the Ancient Tribes of Ireland section.
+At any rate, they are said to have been cultured and talented with metal work, as well as poets and sorcerers.
+Their tales tell of magical items such as the Stone of Fal, Lugh's spear, Nuada's sword, and the Cauldron of Daghda, but more about them later.

-What does seems clear is that the Tuatha De Danaan defeated the Firbolg, though out of respect for their bravery, the Tuatha De Danann continued to let the defeated people live in the Connacht region.
-And so they lived happily ever after, right.
+What does seem clear is that the Tuatha Dé Danaan defeated the Firbolg, though out of respect for their bravery, the Tuatha De Danann continued to let the defeated people live in the Connacht region.
+And so they lived happily ever after, right?
 Wrong.

-The Tuatha De Danann's king, Nuada, had lost his hand in battle.
-Since the law forbid a king to rule if he had been disfigured in any way, Nuada had to step down and the crown went to Breas, a man of Formorian descent, who turned out to be a tyrant.
+The Tuatha Dé Danann's king, Nuada, had lost his hand in battle.
+Since the law forbade a king to rule if he had been disfigured in any way, Nuada had to step down, and the crown went to Breas, a man whose mother was from the Tuatha Dé Danann, but whose father was Formorian.
+As it turned out, he was a tyrant and ultimately deposed.

-Fortunately for his people, Nuada was able to have his lost hand magically replaced with a silver one.
-Early prosthetics perhaps?
+Fortunately for his people, Nuada had his lost hand magically replaced with a silver one.
+Early prosthetics, perhaps?
 At any rate, he reclaimed his kingship.
 Needless to say, Breas was not happy.
-Being half-Fomorian himself, he made an alliance with Balor, king of the Fomorian's.
-They attacked the Tuatha De Danann, but were defeated and their power crushed forever.
+Being half-Fomorian himself, he made an alliance with Balor, king of the Fomorians.
+They attacked the Tuatha Dé Danann, but were defeated and their power crushed forever.
 Alas, Nuada was killed in this battle, felled by Balor's evil eye.
-Though he could not save his king, Lugh retaliated by using his sling shot and knocking out Balor's eye.
-Without a leader once more, the Tuatha De Danann named Lugh, the hero of the battle, as their new king.
+Though he could not save his king, Lugh, a hero of the Tuatha Dé Danann, retaliated by using his sling shot and knocking out Balor's eye.
+Without a leader once more, the Tuatha De Danann named Lugh their new king.

-The Tuatha De Danann ruled peacefully for the next few generations until they were attacked by the Milesians, who possibly came from Spain or Portugal.
+The Tuatha Dé Danann ruled peacefully for the next few generations until they were attacked by the Milesians, who possibly came from Spain or Portugal, though other tales say they were actually from somewhere in the east.
 Led by Mil, the invaders headed for Tara, home of the High Kings, but were intercepted by three goddesses, Banba, Fodla, and Eriu, who asked Mil if he would name the land after them if he won.
-He agreed, and after three days fighting the goddess's husbands, who were all kings of the Tuatha De Danaan, asked for a truce.
-The Milesians agreed, anchoring their ships off shore, but the Tuatha De Danann conjured up a storm, intending to destroy the enemy ships.
-It might have worked except the Milesians cast their own spell to calm the storm, after which they returned to shore and defeated the Tuatha De Danaan.
+He agreed, and after three days of fighting, the goddess's husbands, all kings of the Tuatha Dé Danann, asked for a truce.
+The Milesians agreed, anchoring their ships offshore, but the Tuatha Dé Danann conjured up a storm, intending to destroy the enemy ships.
+It might have worked except the Milesians cast their own spell to calm the storm, after which they returned to shore and defeated the Tuatha Dé Danann.

-Though the victors agreed to split the island with the Tuatha De Danaan, they pulled a fast one.
-Instead of splitting it North to South or East to West, the Milesians took their half from the bit above ground, thus sending the Tuatha De Danaan underground, where legend says they remain, even today.
+Though the victors agreed to split the island with the Tuatha Dé Danann, they pulled a fast one.
+Instead of splitting it North to South or East to West, the Milesians took their half from the part above ground, thus sending the Tuatha Dé Danannunderground, where, legend says, they remain even today.
 And by the way, Mil was true to his word and named the land after the three goddesses, though the only one that really stuck was Eriu, which is where the name Eire comes from today.

 Slea Bua - The Spear of Lugh